GoogleCloudPlatform/apigee-samples/cloud-functions/Manual-Steps.md

 We need to grant permission to the Proxy Service Account, to invoke the Cloud Function.

----

 ## Grant permission to the Service Account to invoke the Function

-This command says, "allow the given service account to invoke the specific Cloud Function":
+The following command says, "allow the given service account to invoke the specific Cloud Function":

 ```sh
 gcloud functions add-invoker-policy-binding "$CLOUD_FUNCTION_NAME" \